CarterTheMan/Personal-Website/personal-website/README.md

 This is the react app for the personal website of Carter Moseley.

+Everything here was built by Carter Moseley and this will be used as his professional portfolio

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).